ppapasaikas/SANJUAN/README.txt

 mapped data in form of BAM files.

-XXX if mapping is done by user, does the user has to guaranty that the mapping was done against a certain version of a genome or do the chromosomes have to fulfil any name conventions?
+XXX if mapping is done by user, does the user has to guarantee that the mapping was done against a certain version of a genome or do the chromosomes have to fulfill any name conventions?

 GENERAL NOTE